|The key elements required to repair a warped or dished vinyl record are

 You can save a lot of time and greatly increase your success with the

 Vinyl Flat by using an inexpensive digital kitchen scale to verify the

 record weight.
 Once you have a good idea of the record weight, use the

 weight), from the table that is included with the Vinyl Flat instructions.
 For

 example, the record shown below weighs 128 grams.
 The table in the

-Vinyl Flat instructions suggests heating a 128-gram record for 70 minutes at 130
+Vinyl Flat instructions suggests heating a 128-gram record for 70 minutes

-from the Vinyl Flat and trying it on your turntable.
+removing the record from the Vinyl Flat and trying it on your turntable.